intouchgroup/lighthouse-auth-formatter/README.md

 ## @intouchgroup/auth-header-formatter

-Extremely barebones web UI to convert username and password to valid Authentication headers for the Lighthouse
+Convert username and password to valid Authentication headers for  Lighthouse Batch

 ### Usage